What do they do?

 Psychologists are experts in human behaviour and use evidence-based strategies and interventions to help people change their behaviour, improve their mental health or functioning, and overcome obstacles or challenges.
 Some common techniques psychologists use include Cognitive Behavioural Therapy, Interpersonal Psychotherapy and Behaviour Therapy.
 Many psychologists work directly with those experiencing difficulties such as mental health disorders, including anxiety and depression.

 How do I find one?

 Talk to your GP and ask for a referral.
-Your GP can create a Mental Health Treatment Plan for you which will provide access to a Psychologist with a Medicare rebate through either the Better Access or Access to Allied Psychological Service (ATAPS) schemes.
+Your GP can create a Mental Health Treatment Plan for you which will provide access to a Psychologist with a Medicare rebate through either the Better Access or Psychological Therapy Services (PTS) schemes.
 If you have private health cover you may also be eligible to claim a rebate.